 Skilled ceramicists were brought back to the Timurid cities as captives from Persia to work on the buildings erected by Timur and his descendants.
 The slaves, however, kept their knowledge a closely-guarded secret: recipes for glaze were rarely committed to paper, being handed on orally from father to son.
-Only by deploying modern chemistry were UNESCO-funded experts, working five or more centuries later, able to By adding quartz, clay and various metal oxides to the slip, and mixing the unlock the mysteries of Timurid tilework and restore the great mosaics.
-Even so, the modern additions already appear as pale imitations of their medieval forerunners.
+Only by deploying modern chemistry were UNESCO-funded experts, working five or more centuries later, able to Even so, the modern additions already appear as pale imitations of their medieval forerunners.